oddbird/oddsite/content/2017/04/01/async-notifications.rst

 .. _last post: /2017/03/20/serializing-things/

-Well, it sometimes happens that you want to tell users about the state of those background processes.
+Well, sometimes you want to tell users about the state of those background processes.
 You might want to say "it's done!", or "it's failed!", or even just to acknowledge that it's taking a long time, but still going.
 And just saying "they can refresh the page" isn't always enough.
 (Though, sometimes it is!)

 I'm going to talk about different ways you can do this.